gluonhq/client-samples/README.md

 Once downloaded and installed, don't forget to set `JAVA_HOME` pointing to that JDK.

 The HelloGluon sample can be run without a Gluon Mobile license, but a nag screen will show up.
-See [link](https://gluonhq.com/products/mobile/) for more details.
+See the [Gluon Mobile product page](https://gluonhq.com/products/mobile/) for more details.

 **Documentation**